BakkesModWiki/BakkesModWiki.github.io/content/functions/stat_events.md

 `"Function TAGame.GFxHUD_TA.HandleStatTickerMessage"` is called any time a stat should appear on the top right ticker, even if it's disabled.
 `"Function TAGame.GFxHUD_TA.HandleStatEvent"` is called any time a stat should appear in the center of the screen, even if it's disabled.
 The stat ticker catches stat events from all players, but fails to see first touches, clears, and centers.
 HandleStatEvent catches all stats, but only for the primary player.
-Depending on your use case you may need to only hook one or both
+Depending on your use case you may need to only hook one or both.
+The ServerWrappers in these hooks are placeholders and we won't use them, as there is no GFxHUD_TA wrapper.
+Check [using function hooks for more details](/functions/using_function_hooks/)

 {{< highlight cpp "linenos=table" >}}
-// The ServerWrappers here are placeholders and should not be used.
 //  We need the params so we hook with caller, but there is no wrapper for the HUD gameWrapper->HookEventWithCallerPost<ServerWrapper>("Function TAGame.GFxHUD_TA.HandleStatTickerMessage",
     [this](ServerWrapper caller, void* params, std::string eventname) {